fsharp/fslang-design/RFCs/FS-1024-simplify-call-syntax-for-statically-resolved-member-constraints.md

 ```
 Note that in the signature, the member constraint syntax remains unchanged.

-A similar suggestion can be made for static member constraint invocations.
-This is not in the user voice suggestion, but extrapolating - the following
+The same applied to the more common static member constraint invocations:

 ```fsharp
 let inline inc< ^T when ^T : (static member Inc : int -> int)> i =